adamse/notes/ghc-selector-optimisation/readme.md

        selectee and a potential second element is the large offset.
     3. Teach the GC about the new layout.

 This seems a bit hacky but may not require too many code changes.
-Another possiblity is to introduce a new closure type `THUNK_SELECTOR_LARGE` with accompanying `StgSelectorLarge` and info table.
+Another possibility is to introduce a new closure type `THUNK_SELECTOR_LARGE` with accompanying `StgSelectorLarge` and info table.
 This seems slightly more invasive but perhaps cleaner.